 The CSEM Program has funding available for U.S. applicants in need of a fee waiver.
 Please contact the Graduate Coordinator directly for more information.

 No. If you are applying to more than one graduate program at UT Austin, you only need to pay the application fee once.
-Please contact the Graduate Coordinator for more information.
+Submit the fee with the first application.
+When you submit the second application, the fee from the first will be applied.

 Send an e-mail to the Graduate Coordinator at firstname.lastname@example.org indicating that you need to change your degree sought to PhD.
 Please include your UT EID in all correspondence.